Karanlos/CrShPl/README.md

   * This should be enforced by the host provider, in this case Azure

 # Things to improve on
-Currently there are no tests for the service, but it is planed to use the trophy test shape.
+Currently there are no tests for the service, but it is planed to use the testing trophy model.
 This is to ensure that the service is tested in a way that is easy to understand and maintain.
 The tests should be run on every commit to ensure that the service is always in a working state.
 To ensure that the tests are run they should be executed during the CI/CD pipeline.